sagemath/sagewiki_to_gh-2022-10-10/days5/proj/lll.md

 Wall time: 11.68
 }}}

 However, the main strength of MAGMA's LLL is that it chooses a reasonably 'good' LLL implementation automatically.
-This is described in Damien Stehle's [http://perso.ens-lyon.fr/damien.stehle/FPLLL_SURVEY.html paper] and timings can be found in some of his [http://magma.maths.usyd.edu.au/Magma2006/talks/stehle.pdf slides].
+This is described in Damien Stehle's [[http://perso.ens-lyon.fr/damien.stehle/FPLLL_SURVEY.html|paper]] and timings can be found in some of his [[http://magma.maths.usyd.edu.au/Magma2006/talks/stehle.pdf|slides]].
 For those examples SAGE seems to perform quite poorly.

 == LLL Heuristic ==
 To develop a simple heuristic how to choose a LLL implementation, we thought about using the following benchmarking examples.
 All these examples are generated using Stehle's {{{generate.c}}}} code and follow his slides for dimensions and bitsizes.